War Memorial Records

 The Memorial was erected in 1927 and stands in the Diamond.
 It consists of a central column surmounted by a graceful figure of Peace, holding aloft the laurel wreath of Victory.
 The central column is flanked by lower columns - one contains a soldier in the act of taking a trench and a sailor on the deck of a ship.
 Four panels contain the names of those who died.
 The designer of the Memorial was a Vernon March of Kent, England.

-'Names of the Fallen' from the Derry~Londonderry War Memorial
+'Names of the Fallen' from the War Memorial

-We can find out more about the soldiers named on the War Memorial from the War Memorial Register records.
-Forms were sent out by the Secretary of the City of Derry War Memorial Committee to the next of kin of the fallen soldiers.
+You can find out more about the soldiers named on the War Memorial from the War Memorial Register records.
+Forms were sent out by the Secretary to the next of kin of the fallen soldiers.

 The forms were sent out to the family to confirm or amend the information.
-The forms were then returned to the Committee prior to the names being included on the War Memorial itself.
+The forms were then returned to the Committee before the names were included on the War Memorial itself.
 The forms contain the following information about each soldier:

 - Christian or Forenames (in full)